Education in Thailand: Teacher development and performance

 In recent years, the number of fresh graduates from teacher-training schools has ranged from 50,000 to 60,000 annually, raising concerns about quality and oversupply.
 The government is trying to reduce the number of graduates from teacher-education programmes to no more than 25,000 a year and direct those graduates to underserved localities.
 "We need to focus on quality, not quantity," a spokesperson said.
 In September 2015, the Office of the Higher Education Commission (OHEC) put forward an initiative to provide 58,000 grants to student-teachers over a 15-year period.
 The bulk of the grants would go to those who would be sent to work in areas with a shortage of teachers.

 In 2010 the Office of the Basic Education Commission (OBEC), for the first time, tested secondary schools teachers on the subjects they teach.
-A grade of less than 59 percent was considered to exhibit a low standard of knowledge.
-OBEC said up to 88 percent of 3,973 computer science teachers failed the test.
-The same was true in biology (86 percent of 2,846), math (84 percent of 5,498), physics (71 percent of 3,487), chemistry (64 percent of 3,088) and astronomy and earth sciences (63 percent of 529).
+A grade of less than 59 per cent was considered to exhibit a low standard of knowledge.
+OBEC said up to 88 per cent of 3,973 computer science teachers failed the test.
+The same was true in biology (86 per cent of 2,846), math (84 per cent of 5,498), physics (71 per cent of 3,487), chemistry (64 per cent of 3,088) and astronomy and earth sciences (63 per cent of 529).
 Teachers at the junior high level earned higher marks.
-OBEC said 58 percent of 14,816 teachers teaching math had marks of more than 80 percent, while 54 percent of 13,385 teachers did well in sciences.
-School directors did not fare well: about 95 percent failed tests in information and computer technology and English.
+OBEC said 58 per cent of 14,816 teachers teaching math had marks of more than 80 per cent, while 54 per cent of 13,385 teachers did well in sciences.
+School directors did not fare well: about 95 per cent failed tests in information and computer technology and English.

 Elementary and secondary school teachers do not enjoy the same long breaks as the students and are required to work through the vacations on administrative duties.
 They are also burdened with administrative tasks: a study by the Quality Learning Foundation found that Thai teachers spent 84 of the 200-day academic year performing non-teaching tasks such as undergoing unnecessary training, performing administrative duties, and hosting external evaluations.

+On 24 January 2024, the Minister of Education Permpoon Chidchob announced that Thai teachers will no longer be forced to take turns staying on school campuses after school hours in what is known as "teacher on duty".
+This follows the recent assault on a 41-year old female teacher on duty at Bang Pong Klua School in Chiang Rai province which caused several teacher associations to send petitions to the ministry to revoke the rule.
+The Office of the Basic Education Commission is also seeking cabinet approval to allow schools to rehire school janitors to reduce the amount of burdens placed on teachers following their phasing out.